AdobeDocs/campaign-web.en/help/v8/push/content-push.md

 >title="Category ID"
 >abstract="Specify the name of the category ID associated with the notification.
 This enables the display of action buttons, allowing the user to perform various tasks directly from the notification without opening the application."

+Advanced options depend on the mobile operating system: Android or iOS.
+Browse the tabs below to learn how to define options for your message for each operating system.

 >[!BEGINTABS]